linode/docs/docs/game-servers/install-half-life-2-deathmatch-on-debian-or-ubuntu.md

         quit

-Occasionally, SteamCMD encounters an unreported error but completes successfully.
+Occasionally, SteamCMD encounters an unreported error, but completes successfully.
 If the steps in the Run the Server section are not successful, repeat the installation process to retrieve all of the game data, then run the server again.

-## Run the Server
+## Run the Steam Server

 1.  `cd` into the server folder: